Wyamio/Wyam.Web/input/docs/usage/obtaining.md

 To use the development feed inside a Wyam configuration file for a particular module, specify it like this:

 ```
-#n Wyam.Markdown -s https://www.myget.org/F/wyam/api/v3/index.json -l -p
+#n Wyam.Markdown -s https://www.myget.org/F/wyam/api/v3/index.json -l
 ```

-The `-l` flag indicates that the latest version of the specified package should always be used, and the `-p` flag indicates that pre-release packages should be used.
+The `-l` flag indicates that the latest version of the specified package should always be used.